-“It was a very difficult time,” said Mrs. Morris.
+“It was a very difficult time,” says Morris.
 “I was grieving the loss of my husband in addition to taking care of three toddlers who didn’t really understand what happened to their daddy.
-One minute we were a happy family and the next minute I found myself without my helpmate and a single parent, something I never dreamed I would be.”
+One minute we were a happy family – and the next minute I found myself without my helpmate and a single parent – something I never dreamed I would be.”

-According to experts, many parents never plan to raise their children by themselves, but due to life circumstances they are doing just that.
-While they would like to find someone to fall in love with who would be accepting of the “total package,” the thought of entering the dating scene again seems awkward and difficult to manage with children.
+According to experts, many parents never plan to raise their children alone, but due to life circumstances they are doing just that.
+While they would like to find someone to fall in love with who would accept the “total package,” the thought of entering the dating scene again seems awkward and difficult to manage with children.

-Friends set Mrs. Morris up on several blind dates, none of which were good matches.
-Shortly after that, Mrs. Morris packed up her family and moved from Atlanta back to Chattanooga.
+Friends set Morris up on several blind dates, none of which were good matches.
+Shortly after that, Morris packed up her family and moved from Atlanta back to Chattanooga.

-“Right before we moved, I asked my oldest son, who was five at the time, what he wanted me to look for in a new daddy,” said Mrs. Morris.
+“Right before we moved, I asked my oldest son, who was 5 at the time, what he wanted me to look for in a new daddy,” Morris shares.
 “Many of the things he wanted were on my list as well.
 The last two items on his list were that the man not have any other wife, and no children.
-I thought that was interesting coming from a five-year-old.
+I thought that was interesting coming from a 5-year-old.

 “During the time I was dating there were some pretty awkward moments that I can laugh about now.
 For example, my two other boys were so young, it was hard for them to understand anything more than I was looking for a new daddy.
 As we were moving into our new home, a neighborhood high school guy came by to welcome us.
 One of the boys greeted him at the door by asking, ‘Are you going to be my new daddy?’”

-Mrs. Morris only went out with five men before she met the man who would become her husband and a father to her three boys.
-She made the decision early in the dating process that while she would be protective of her boys, she would allow her dates to meet them and vise versa.
-She also put together a list of questions that she planned to ask if she felt like the relationship was getting serious.
+Morris only went out with five men before she met the man who would become her husband and a father to her three boys.
+She decided early in the dating process that while she would protect her boys, she would allow her dates to meet them and vice versa.
+She also put together a list of questions to ask if she felt like the relationship was getting serious.

-“I was cautious about who I would go out with because I knew there would be many who could not handle the fact that marrying me meant becoming an instant father,” said Mrs. Morris.
+“I was cautious about who I would go out with because I knew there would be many who could not handle the fact that marrying me meant becoming an instant father,” Morris says.

-Experts would encourage single parents not to rush into dating and to be thoughtful about how you will handle the dating process.
-Here are a few things you may want to consider:
+If you’re a single parent, experts encourage you not to rush into dating and to be thoughtful about how you handle the dating process.
+Here are a few things to consider:

 - Are you ready to date?
 Don’t let others pressure you into dating before you are ready.
-Make sure you have dealt with your grief and other issues that have the potential to taint a dating relationship.
-Sometimes professional help is needed to help you sort through your emotions.
+Make sure you have dealt with your grief and other issues that can potentially taint a dating relationship.
+Sometimes you need professional help to sort through your emotions.

-- Will you allow your date to meet your children or will you make arrangements to meet at a different place?
-Keep in mind that it may be hard on children forming attachments to people only to have them leave.
+- Will you allow your date to meet your children or will you meet at a different place?
+Keep in mind that it may be hard on children forming attachments to people, only to have them leave.

-Mrs. Morris met her current husband, Jay Morris in January of 1994.
+Morris met her current husband, Jay, in January of 1994.
 Their first date was in February.
-By June, Mrs. Morris knew she had found her man.
-They were married in October and a year and a half later Mr. Morris adopted the three boys.
+By June, Morris knew she had found her man.
+They married in October and a year and a half later, Jay Morris adopted the three boys.